ahrrikis/tiendo_smartpurchase/README.md

-Implements logic for supplier selection for PurchaseOrder from ProcurementOrder in Odoo.
+Implements logic for supplier selection on PurchaseOrder creation from ProcurementOrder in Odoo.

 This will always choose the cheapest currently available supplier for the OrderLine.